-Creates paired volumes without copying data when the data consistency of simplex volumes is assured by the user.
+Creates paired volumes without the initial copy operation when the data consistency of simplex volumes is assured by the user.

 This option cannot be specified for Shadowlmage or Shadowlmage for Mainframe.

 Suppresses messages to be displayed when this command is executed.
 It is used to execute this command from a user program.
 This option must be specified at the beginning of a command argument.
 The command execution log is not affected by this option.